Understanding the Term "Under Offer"

 How and What is The Best Time to Make an Offer on a House?

-You should make an offer on a property only when you are hundred per cent sure about buying it.
+You should make an offer on a property only when you are one hundred percent sure about buying it.

 Generally, the steps involved in putting an offer on the house involve the following: